mongrol/pylove2d/README.md

 ## Status ##

-pylove2d is under heavy development.
-The TODO.org file has status of the various modules currently underway.
+pylove2d is halted in this repo.
+The STATUS.org file has status of the various modules currently underway.
 If a module is not listed, it hasn't been started yet.